 As the UX industry evolves, so do the awards.
-All solutions will be evaluated and scored by the judges on how they satisfy these five criteria.
+All submissions will be evaluated and scored by the judges on how they respond to and satisfy these five criteria.

 How cohesive and refined does the solution feel?
 How seamless and consistent are users’ interactions with the solution?

 Some interactions are complex in nature—how does the experience support clear mastery of the task at hand, while minimizing friction?

 What’s new, different, or exciting about this work?
 How does it stack up to current conventions and patterns we use today?